van-essa/ladybike/README.md

 Users can log in with their credentials to make a booking and like the articles.

+###Strategy
+Using the core UX principles in design thinking a pesona profile was created by using Code Institutes template and you can find it [HERE](README_docs/UX/Design_Thinking_Persona_template_Project4_Ladybike.pdf)

+This website will offer all of these things listed in the Persona template whilst also allowing for intuitive navigation and comfortability of use.

+Due to the age group of female users, it is assumed that most users will be viewing the site on their mobile phones; therefore, creating something responsive is integral to the design.
+Thus, Bootstrap grids and elements & custom CSS have been used to allow this.

 ## Purpose

 The app is designed as a booking application that encourages the users to make a booking.